ProtDos/PrivateChatOld/README.md

 Currently available only online on [app.protdos.com](https://app.protdos.com/download).

+## Status
+This app is currently in development.
+There is no final product, just this source code.
+Have a look at it, maybe you will find any bugs or improvements.
+I work a lot on this and one day I will publish it, I first want to make sure there are no more bugs and the design is good enough.

 ## Contributing Bug reports
 We use GitHub for bug tracking.
 Please search the existing issues for your bug and create a new one if the issue is not yet tracked!